First Class All the Way

-First Class All the Way is an American reality television series which premiered on November 3, 2008, on the Bravo cable network.
+First Class All the Way is an American reality television series that premiered on November 3, 2008, on the Bravo cable network.
 Announced in November 2007, the show chronicles the professional live of Sara Duffy, a founder of multimillion-dollar travel concierge business based in Los Angeles.
 The series features as she, with the help of her staff, tries hard to provide high-class service to their clients who are often very demanding and include billionaires, socialites and entertainment magnates.